20 Different Types of Snakes in Louisiana

 Seldom can one find these types of snakes in Louisiana too far away from a body of water.
 They usually live near streams, lakes, ponds, and other bodies of water in locations with many bushes.

 They can also be seen sunbathing on flat plants, rocks, and dry sandy places near water.
-The hunting strategy of the Western Ribbon Snake is amazing and distinct.
+The Western Ribbon Snake’s hunting strategy is amazing and distinct.

 They perform three fast, light thrusts with their head and upper torso in various directions as they move across the terrain.
-It resembles a strike, but they don’t say anything.
+The thrusts resemble strikes, but they don’t say anything.

-By upsetting the frogs while they are sleeping, this activity notifies the garter snake where they are.
-From there, the snake captures its prey by using its exceptional speed.
+This activity upends the frogs while they are sleeping, notifying the garter snake where they are.
+The snake then captures its prey using its exceptional speed.

-They duck into the water or hide in dense bushes when threatened.
-They blend in quite well in more densely populated regions with bush.
+When threatened, they duck into the water or hide in dense bushes.
+They blend in quite well in more densely populated regions with bushes.

 If seized, Western Ribbon Snakes will thrash around, urinate, and produce musk from their anal glands.
 They rarely bite.